 What the research says.

-For instance, an often-cited 1971 study led by psychologist Martha McClintock infamously once posited that pheromones could sync up women's menstrual cycles if they lived in proximity together.
-The news quickly spread and became common knowledge before the findings were repeatedly debunked over the years with additional researchers unable to repeat McClintock's results.
+For instance, an often-cited 1971 study led by psychologist Martha McClintock4 infamously once posited that pheromones could sync up women's menstrual cycles if they lived in proximity together.
+The news quickly spread and became common knowledge before the findings were repeatedly debunked over the years5 with additional researchers unable to repeat McClintock's results.

-Scientists have studied pheromones for years but haven't been able to scientifically validate their correlation to sexual attraction due to the complexity of human interaction, the genetic variability of odors, and the molecules themselves; the components of pheromones are notoriously tricky to isolate and empirically test in well-controlled, peer-reviewed settings.
+Scientists have studied pheromones for years but haven't been able to scientifically validate6 their correlation to sexual attraction due to the complexity of human interaction, the genetic variability of odors, and the molecules themselves; the components of pheromones are notoriously tricky to isolate3 and empirically test in well-controlled, peer-reviewed settings.

 "What makes it really difficult is that research seeks to isolate scents alone to detect a response," Brighten adds, "when in reality, it's likely several variables that cause someone's behavior to shift when they take [chemicals] in."